For Current Grad Students

 Students re-sitting for one or all of the exams must email the graduate program chair(email@example.com) stating which sections you will be re-taking.
 Please state if it is your 2nd or 3rd attempt, and when you last sat for the exam(s).

-All students requesting to take the comprehensive exams will receive email confirmation from the Graduate Program Chair.
+All students requesting to take the comprehensive exams will receive email from the Graduate Program Chair if there are any problems.
 If you require confirmation early please contact the graduate chair (firstname.lastname@example.org).

 2. New students take two exams in the following order; (a) Statistics and Research Methods - from 8:00 am until 11:00, and (b) Concentration area (i.e., either sport psych, ex phys, or human performance) - from 11:30 am until 3:30 pm.
 The concentration area test is four hours long and the stats/research methods test is three hours long.

 For students retaking the exam(s) please contact the graduate chair to determine the order of exam administration.
-Note that the leadership exam is not longer being administered, but students from previous years must still complete this requirement.
+Note that the leadership exam is no longer being administered to current students, but students from previous years must still complete this requirement.

 4. Research Methods & Stats: An informational sheet is available on Dr. Kaye's faculty page under documents.
-For those of you taking the Research Methods portion based on Dr. King's class you will need to contact her.
+Double check with Dr. Kaye if you need to bring a calculator.
+For those of who took Research Methods methods with Dr. King, a portion or your test will be based on Dr. King's class.
+Contact Dr. King for study information.

 5. Test material for the concentration area is on both theory and application required courses.
 This generally, but not always, means the following: